Munching Time – Best Healthy Snacks for Kids

 5. Homemade Snacks for binging

 They say ‘do as the Romans do, when in Rome‘; so how can we leave the temptation of farsaan (local deep-fried snacks) when in Mumbai.
 Make them healthy, and at home (if possible).
 A huge variety in healthy baked/roasted munchies is also available in the market.
 I usually prepare them at home, by replacing few ingredients into whole wheat grains and by baking.
 Tea time seems incomplete without ‘methi thepla’ (thin fenu-greek flatbread) or suji toasts (semolina rusk).

-These are few of my favorite snacking options at home.
-I also give her plenty of protein via eggs, the richness of cheese and curd smoothies on odd even days.
+These are a few of my favorite snacking options at home.
+I also give her plenty of protein via eggs, the richness of cheese and curd smoothies on odd-even days.
 This keeps the mundane out of eating and we enjoy our palate.
-Hope you like these healthy options of snacking, do share yours in the comments below.
+Hope you like these healthy options for snacking, do share yours in the comments below.
 Healthy can be tasty too, like Cookies and Cream.

 COPYRIGHT NOTICE –

 @Dipika Singh Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links used, provided that full and clear credit is given to Dipika Singh (Gleefulblogger) with right and specific direction to the original content.